Patrick Cutrone: Como

-On 29 August 2022, Cutrone was signed by hometown club Como in the Serie B on a three-year contract.
+On 29 August 2022, Cutrone was signed by hometown club Como in Serie B on a three-year contract.

 International career

-Cutrone represented Italy at Italy under-15, under-16, under-17, under-18 and under-19 level, making a combine total of 57 appearances and scoring 27 goals.
+Cutrone represented Italy at Italy under-15, under-16, under-17, under-18 and under-19 level, making 57 appearances and scoring 27 goals.
 In particular, he was part of the squad for both the 2015 European U-17 Championship and the 2016 European U-19 Championship.

 He made his debut with the Italy U21 team on 1 September 2017, in a friendly match lost 3–0 against Spain.
 Three days later, he played his second match against Slovenia U21 in which he scored his first goal for the side in a 4–1 victory.

 In March 2018, he was awarded his first senior call-up to the Italy national team, under interim manager Luigi Di Biagio, for Italy's friendlies against Argentina and England later that month.
 On 23 March, he made his senior international debut in the friendly against Argentina; Italy were defeated 2–0.

 Cutrone was a member of Di Biagio's 23-man Italy under-21 side for the 2019 UEFA European Under-21 Championship on home soil; He scored in Italy's final group match – a 3–1 victory over Belgium on 22 June, although Italy were eliminated in the first round after finishing second in their group on goal difference behind Spain following a three–way six–point tie with Spain and Poland; Italy also finished as the second–best second–place team, behind France, who progressed to the semifinals of the competition.